Mr Freedman - Orthopaedic Surgeon

-However, more recently, Dr Frederic Laude, a surgeon from Paris under whom Mr Freedman directly trained, devised many improvements to the technique.
+However, more recently, Dr Frederic Laude, a surgeon from Paris updated the approach and devised many improvements to the technique.
 This included development of new surgical instrumentation, better prostheses and an advanced new operating table and operating theatre equipment that allows the leg to be carefully positioned and held in position for the operation.

 This has revolutionised the use of a direct anterior approach to the hip and has enabled this approach to be reliably applied for minimally invasive direct anterior total hip replacement surgery.
-Mr Freedman has trained directly with Dr Laude in Paris to learn his operating techniques and still regularly discusses cases with his former mentor.
+Mr Freedman has trained directly with Dr Laude in Paris to learn his operating techniques.

 Compared to traditional anterior hip replacement techniques, in which the patient is positioned in a lateral (side-lying) position and an incision made on the side or back of the hip, the direct anterior total hip replacement is a front (anterior) approach with the patient positioned lying on their back (supine).

-Surgery is performed between the muscles at the front of the hip, which avoids the need to detach any muscles on the side or back of the hip.
+Surgery is performed between the muscles at the front of the hip.
+This avoids the need to detach any muscles on the side or back of the hip.

 The gluteal muscles at the side of the hip are extremely important for balance and walking.
 Avoiding surgery near these muscles facilitates a quicker post operative recovery.